Chocolate-coated marshmallow treats: Denmark

 Denmark is one of the largest producers of chocolate-coated marshmallow treats, producing approximately 800 million of these every year.
-The largest Danish producer, Elvirasminde, produces roughly 650 million treats, sending 400 million abroad and leaving the remaining 250 million to be eaten by the Danish population, putting the amount of flødeboller eaten at 45 per Dane per year.
+The largest Danish producer, Elvirasminde, produces roughly 650 million treats; the company sends 400 million abroad and leaving the remaining 250 million to be eaten by the Danish population, putting the amount of flødeboller eaten at 45 per Dane per year.

-In Denmark chocolate-coated marshmallow treats are traditionally handed out in school by children on their birthday.
+In Denmark, chocolate-coated marshmallow treats are traditionally handed out in school by children on their birthday.
 They are found in any supermarket, and most confectioners will have delicacy versions.
 It is also a popular addition to ice cream cones, offered at most shops selling ice cream.
-Usually they are placed on top of the last ball of ice cream with whipped cream and jam (Or "Guf", a topping made of whipped egg whites with sugar and fruit flavoring) Sometimes they are even found in restaurants.
+Usually they are placed on top of the last ball of ice cream with whipped cream and jam (or guf, a topping made of whipped egg whites with sugar and fruit flavouring).
+Sometimes they are even found in restaurants.
 Many baking enthusiasts see them as a challenge, and it was a technical challenge in Den store Bagedyst (The Great Bake Off) on Danish TV.

 The popularity of the treat is evident from the sheer number of varieties.
-Variation in coating ranging from white chocolate over dark chocolate to licorice coating, with or without sprinkles.
+Variations in coating range from white chocolate over dark chocolate to liquorice coating, with or without sprinkles.
 The base is often a plain wafer in commercial products, but delicacy and homemade versions often have shortbread, marzipan biscuits or other bases.
-Flavored filling is also very common especially when homemade, but licorice, marzipan and other flavors are commercially available.
-Variation in form is also common, often this is seen in commercial products ranging from wide and flat (bøf) to tall with sharp edges (Christmas tree).
+Flavoured filling is also very common, especially when homemade, but liquorice, marzipan and other flavors are commercially available.
+Variation in form is also common, often seen in commercial products ranging from wide and flat (bøf) to tall with sharp edges (Christmas tree shapes).

-Within the last 10 years, luxury versions have become more popular, and has also made the image of the 'flødebolle' change from a basic candy or Cake, to a luxury product suitable as a dessert or present, similar to a box of high-quality chocolates.
-The luxury versions have a much thicker layer of chocolate, and the chocolate is of a higher quality, available in many variations and additional toppings (Everything from chunked nuts, to small pieces of very thin gold).
-The bottom biscuit is replaced with Marzipan.
-These types were usually homemade and only found in special chocolate stores and restaurants, but is now available in most supermarkets, since mass-produced versions have become successful.
+Luxury versions have become more popular, and has also made the image of the flødebolle change from a basic candy or cake to a luxury product suitable as a dessert or present, similar to a box of high-quality chocolates.

-Belgium, Melo-Cakes
+Belgium

 In Belgium, Milka branded it under the name Melo-Cakes.
 These popular treats are sold in packages of six to thirty pieces.